Healthy homemade Reeses Peanut Butter Eggs that can be vegan, keto, and gluten free!

 - 2 tbsp cocoa powder

-- 2 tbsp virgin coconut oil (for substitutions, see note below)
+- 2 tbsp coconut oil (for coconut-free option, see note above)

-- Liquid stevia to taste, or 2 tbsp pure maple syrup, honey, or agave
+- 2 tbsp pure maple syrup, honey, or agave, or stevia to taste

 Have you made this recipe?